-(a) No second shall be required of any motion presented to the Senate.
+- (a) No second shall be required of any motion presented to the Senate.
 When a motion is made it shall be stated by the President, or, being in writing, shall be handed to the secretary and read aloud before debate.
-A motion shall be reduced to writing if the President or any Senator so requests.

-- (b) Any motion or resolution except a concurrent resolution may be withdrawn or modified by the mover at any time before a decision, amendment or ordering of the ayes and noes, except a motion to reconsider, which shall not be withdrawn except by a majority vote of all members elected.
+A motion shall be reduced to writing if the President or any Senator so requests. - (b) Any motion or resolution except a concurrent resolution may be withdrawn or modified by the mover at any time before a decision, amendment or ordering of the ayes and noes, except a motion to reconsider, which shall not be withdrawn except the by a majority vote of all members elected.

-- (c) When a question is under debate, the President shall receive no motion ex-
+- (c) When a question is under debate, the President shall receive no motion except:

 - (1) To adjourn.

 - (2) To take a recess.

-- (3) To question the presence of a quorum.
+- (3) To question the presence of a quorum or request a call of the Senate.

-- (4) To strike the enacting clause.
+- (4) To strike the enacting or resolving clause.

 - (5) To lay on the table.

 - (6) For the previous question.

 - (7) To close debate at a specified time.

 - (8) To postpone to a day certain.

 - (9) To commit.

 - (10) To amend.

 - (11) To postpone indefinitely.